raspberrypi/hats/README.md

 It is possible to power the Pi by supplying 5V thourhg the GPIO header (J8) pins 2,4 and GND.
 The acceptable input voltage range is 5V ±5%.

-On the Pi, the 5V GPIO header pins connect to the 5V net after the micro-USB input, polyfuse and input 'ideal' power ORing diode (made up of the PFET and matched PNP transistors).
+On the Pi, the 5V GPIO header pins connect to the 5V net after the micro-USB input, polyfuse and input 'ideal' safety diode (made up of the PFET and matched PNP transistors).
+The 'safety' diode stops any apreciable current flowing back out of the 5V micro USB should the 5V net on the board be at a higher voltage.

-If the Pi is going to be back-powered via the 5V GPIO header pins it is **required** to implement a duplicate power ORing diode to feed the HAT 5V net (and therefore Pi 5V, via the GPIO header pins).
+If the Pi is going to be back-powered via the 5V GPIO header pins it is **strongly recommended** to implement a duplicate power safety diode before the HAT 5V net (which then feeds power back through the 5V GPIO pins).

 Implementing the back-powering this way makes it safe to provide power to the Pi from the HAT board but also have the Pi 5V power supply attached.
+(Though it is still not recommended to attach both).

 **Under no circumstances should a power source be connected to the J8 3.3V pins.**